firebuggirl/mean-contact-list/README.md

               https://docs.mongodb.com/manual/tutorial/configure-ssl/

-             MongoDB does not store the password in cleartext. ..only vulnerable in transit.. and only if TLS transpory is not enabled.
+             MongoDB does not store the password in cleartext. ..only vulnerable in transit.. and only if TLS transport is not enabled.